waigania13/carmen/docs/addresses.md

    - REQUIRED: same as `lfromhn` except for the right side
 - `properties.carmen:rtohn`
    - REQUIRED: same as `ltohn` except for the right side
+- `geometry.type`
+    - REQUIRED: A geojson `MultiLineString` type
+    - As per above, the `geometry.coordinates` array must be parallel to, and equal in length with the `parity` & `from/to` arrays.
+    - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.

 ### Intersections